ACG Parnell College: School leadership

 Mr Larne Edmeades was the school's former Principal, appointed in 2005.
 Edmeades worked with staff to establish and develop the new ACG campus and left the college at the end of 2016, leaving Mr Ed Coup as the Acting Principal.
 In early June 2017, Mr Russell Brooke became the Principal and left the school on 1 March 2020, leaving Mr Damian Watson as the current Principal.

 The Principal is in charge of the primary school and college.
 At ACG Parnell College, the Senior Leadership Team consists of the Principal, two Deputy Principals, an Associate Principal and an Assistant Principal (Pastoral).

 The school employs approximately 100 teachers and more than 20 administrative staff.

 Curriculum

 ACG Parnell College offers Cambridge Assessment International Education (CAIE) for Year 11-13.
 From 2019, due to the merge with ACG Senior College, ACG Parnell College also offered the International Baccalaureate Diploma Programme (IBDP).
 The International Baccalaureate Diploma Programme (IBDP) was no longer available from 2022 and the school's last IB cohort (Year 13) graduated in December 2023.

 Advanced Maths is available for Years 8, 9, and 10.
 Advanced Science is available for Year 10.
 Students taking Advanced Maths and Science in Year 10 will sit the Cambridge IGCSE Exams in November (IGCSE Exams are normally taken in Year 11).

 All Year 5 students learn Spanish and all Year 6 students learn French, or to have extra English support.
-From Year 7, students can choose to take either Spanish or Chinese (Mandarin).
+From Year 7, students can choose to take either Spanish or Chinese (Mandarin), and in Year 9, students may pick from an additional choice of French.
 Language is compulsory up to and including Year 10.